mgua/psprofile/README.md

 ```
     notepad $PROFILE
 ```
+with this you edit the running profile. it is usually better to edit the profile.ps1 downloaded from your fork, and then execute pinstall from its folder.

-## ToDo
+## News
-I integrated a better menu generation and choice system, that uses cursor from github\hapylestat (see code)
+(oct 2024) I integrated a better menu generation and choice system, that uses cursor from github\hapylestat (see code)

-The new menu code is not operational yet.
+The new menu code is not operational yet everywhere.
+It is active in the _secd_ alias.

+(nov 2024) Improved documentation.

+## Nice to have list:
+- Documentation improvement
+- Delp menu
+- Integration with command line file manager, like mc or far
+- Integration with claude.ai computer use features.
+- better integration with OhMyPosh
+- better integration with git, and with its many options, that could be used via a menu-driven interface
+- better integration with local GNU tools, like find, grep, fd, ripgrep, fzf.